Why NFPA Requires Annual Antifreeze Testing

 Have you ever wondered why antifreeze in water-based fire sprinkler systems requires yearly testing before the onset of freezing weather?

-Simply put, testing ensures that the antifreeze maintains its proper concentration and freeze point.
-It must always remain in a liquid state and address the life safety issues associated with antifreeze use.
+In a wet system, antifreeze must always remain in a liquid state and address the life safety issues associated with antifreeze use.
 To ensure this, the concentration of antifreeze solution should always be no more than the least amount necessary for the anticipated minimum temperature.

 In the event of leaks, pressure surges or temperature changes to the system, antifreeze can flow out of the system or water can flow into the system, leading to changes in the freeze temperature and antifreeze concentrations.
+This is especially true for existing systems that may not have an expansion tank installed and may have a hole in the check valve.

-Testing is conducted by a qualified inspection, testing and maintenance (ITM) service in compliance with NFPA 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems or the local authority having jurisdiction (AHJ).
+Annual testing of antifreeze in a sprinkler system is conducted by a qualified inspection, testing and maintenance (ITM) service in compliance with NFPA 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems or by the local authority having jurisdiction (AHJ).
+Testing occurs at the most remote portion and where antifreeze interfaces with the wet pipe system.
+For systems over 150 gallons, one additional test point is conducted every 100 feet.

 For additional details about the care and maintenance of freezemaster™ antifreeze, download the Installation Guide.